Humanoid

 void

-This yield function makes the character's appearance match the specification of the passed in HumanoidDescription.
+This yielding function makes the character's look match that of the passed in HumanoidDescription, even after external changes.
 A copy of the passed HumanoidDescription is cached as the HumanoidDescription for the Humanoid.

 Parameters